 Three years ago, 61-year-old Sharon Tschider from Bismarck, North Dakota, noticed she had bleeding with her bowel movements.
 Married and the mother of seven children, at first she thought the bleeding was coming from hemorrhoids resulting from her many pregnancies.
-But after the bleeding continued for two months, she went to her gastroenterologist.
-He performed a colonoscopy, an exam using a scope that views the entire colon, and found a rectal cancer.
+But after the bleeding continued for two months she underwent a colonoscopy, an exam that views the entire colon, and was diagnosed with a rectal cancer.

 No one expects to be diagnosed with colorectal cancer, especially a former professional football player who takes pride in staying in good physical condition.
 Yet that's exactly what happened to former Philadelphia Eagles wide receiver Vince Papale.
 Vince, 56, is now on a crusade to encourage men and women over age 40 to get screened for colorectal cancer.